ARCIL POSITION DESCRIPTION

 - Knowledge of available community resources and comparable benefits.

 Experience in Independent Living services and programs.
-Graduation from an accredited four-year college or university with major coursework in social work, rehabilitation, or a related field is generally preferred.
-Experience and education may be substituted for one another.
-Applicants hired without these credentials will be required to meet standards within the timeframe agreed to at employment.
+Graduation from an accredited four-year college or university with major coursework in social work, rehabilitation, or a related field.

 Extensive knowledge and experience with services, training, and technologies available to individuals who are either a) blind or visually impaired or b) deaf or deafblind.